- Recent Victories

-In her broad public interest and pro bono practice, Lena has authored numerous amicus briefs, including arguing for a federal constitutional right to a minimally adequate education and, in the Supreme Court of the United States, on behalf of corrections professionals opposed to solitary confinement practices.
+In her broad public interest and pro bono practice, Lena has authored numerous amicus briefs.
+In 2022, she co-authored an amicus brief on behalf of the National Academy of Education urging the U.S. Supreme Court to preserve race-conscious admissions policies at colleges and universities.
+She has also argued for a federal constitutional right to a minimally adequate education and, in the Supreme Court of the United States, on behalf of corrections professionals opposed to solitary confinement practices.
 She has also represented plaintiffs in appeals of Section 1983 and sentencing matters.
-Lena has also spent a year as a Litigation Fellow in the Racial Justice Program at the national office of the American Civil Liberties Union, where she litigated civil rights cases in the areas of indigent defense, school desegregation, school-to-prison pipeline, and debtors’ prisons.
+Lena has also spent a year as a litigation fellow in the Racial Justice Program at the national office of the American Civil Liberties Union, where she litigated civil rights cases in the areas of indigent defense, school desegregation, school-to-prison pipeline, and debtors’ prisons.

 Cravath, Swaine & Moore